Thermodynamics of Permutation-Invariant Quantum Many-Body Systems: A Group-Theoretical Framework: Thermodynamical quantities

-Although the single-particle Hamiltonian is identical in both cases, the steady state \eqref{equ:redSS} is not the same for $SU(2)$ and $SU(3)$, since different symmetries lead to different dissipation mechanisms.
-For $SU(2)$, the ensemble relaxes via a single dissipation channel described by the Lindblad operators $E_\pm$, which represent the non-diagonal generators
+Although the single-particle Hamiltonian is identical in both cases, the steady state \eqref{equ:redSS} is not the same for $\mathrm{SU}(2)$ and $\mathrm{SU}(3)$, since different system-bath couplings (Eqs.~(\ref{eqn:interaction_spin}),(\ref{equ:interaction_ham})) lead to different dissipation mechanisms.
+For $\mathrm{SU}(2)$, the ensemble relaxes via a single dissipation channel described by the Lindblad operators $E_\pm$, which represent the non-diagonal generators

-By contrast, for $SU(3)$, relaxation to the steady state occurs via $3$ dissipation channels, whose Lindblad operators $E_{1\pm}, E_{2\pm}$ and $E_{3\pm}$ represent the generators
+By contrast, for $\mathrm{SU}(3)$, relaxation to the steady state occurs via $3$ dissipation channels, whose Lindblad operators $E_{1\pm}, E_{2\pm}$ and $E_{3\pm}$ represent the generators

-Hence, in the $SU(2)$-case the Lindblad operators induce coherent superpositions of jumps between intermediate and excited and ground and intermediate states, while for $SU(3)$ all possible transitions in the single-particle system are addressed separately by the bath.
+Hence, in the $\mathrm{SU}(2)$-case the Lindblad operators induce coherent superpositions of jumps between intermediate and excited and ground and intermediate states, while for $\mathrm{SU}(3)$ all possible transitions in the single-particle system are addressed separately by the bath.

 This difference changes the structure of the steady state and thus its thermodynamical properties.
 In Fig.~\ref{fig:Energy}, we plot the internal energy $E_{\beta,\beta_0}$, and changes in reduced entropy and reduced free energy during the relaxation process, which are given by